kimminkuk/UnityExample_Jupiter/README.md

 38. Level 1~9 Design
 39. View List ( Trader panel )
 40. A* Path Add ( grid and Orge?
 Log ? )
+41. NPC Motion Update ( Very Small △ can do it.)
+42. Human Skill Update (Sting...)
+43.

 # Bug
 1. A* Enemy Attack Motion Not Smooth..